-W. Insubordination/Unruly Conduct
+V. Insubordination/Unruly Conduct

 A student will not ignore or refuse to comply with directions or instructions given by school authorities.
-Refusing to open a book, return a signed detention slip, write an assignment, work with another student, work in a group, take a test or do any other class or school-related activity not listed herein, being absent from an assigned place, refusing to leave a hallway or any other location by a school staff member, or running away from school staff when told to stop constitutes unruly conduct.
+Refusing to open a book, write an assignment, work with another student, work in a group, take a test or do any other class or school-related activity not listed herein, being absent from an assigned place, refusing to leave a hallway or any other location by a school staff member, or running away from school staff when told to stop constitutes unruly conduct.